Arif-Bipu/Python-Projects/README.md

 # Overview
-This repository will be a culmination of all the projects completed in Python.
+This repository will be a culmination of all of my projects completed in Python.
 These projects will involve machine learning, creating applications, and any other projects I find an interest in.

 ## Projects Currently Completed